 The Journal of Aeronautical History is a web-based, peer-reviewed journal containing papers of an historical nature, covering all aspects of aerospace.

-Once more, I would like to thank my Editorial Board, who do a sterling job of reviewing papers and advising me on difficult questions.
-Chris Male and the Publications Department have given constant support through the provision of photographs from the Society’s magnificent collection and by loading the Journal on to the publication website.
+I would like to thank my Editorial Board, which does an excellent job of reviewing papers and advising me.
+C P Hall in the USA has provided particular help with the two papers on the R.101, Roger McKinlay with the paper on satellite communications, and Michael Cook with Brian Brinkworth’s two papers on spinning.
+Their assistance has ensured that the technical content of these papers is correct, in areas where I do not have sufficient technical background.
+Chris Male and the Publications Department have given constant support through the provision of photographs from the Society’s magnificent collection and by loading the Journal onto the publication web site.

 Dr C G B (Kit) Mitchell FRAeS